 The European Union's Digital Markets Act (DMA), which DMCH and JFTC have indicated is an inspiration for their proposed legislation, is unquestionably a protectionist anti-trade measure that Japanese policymakers should carefully avoid aligning with.
-Further, the DMA is not fully implemented, nor is its impact on domestic and international digital commerce known.
+The implementation of the DMA to date has demonstrated that the law is having significant unintended consequences, and its impact on domestic and international digital commerce is not fully understood.
 Japanese policymakers should carefully track the DMA's implementation and its effects before mirroring the European Union's protectionist digital economy policies (which have not propelled the EU to global leadership in the digital economy to date).
 Japan has the advantage of observing another major jurisdiction's experimental intervention into a nascent and dynamic digital economy and should fully capitalize on its opportunity to build on the lessons learned through the creation and implementation of the DMA.
 On this basis alone, further Japanese government intervention into the mobile ecosystem is ill-advised.
 Relatedly, the App Association notes that U.S. policymakers have rejected legislative proposals consistent with the DMA.

 Finally, in addition to the public policy and feasibility issues discussed above, we urge Japanese policymakers to carefully consider whether Japanese government intervention into the mobile ecosystem would create risks of violating obligations under important trade agreements.
 These include Article 16 of the General Agreement on Trade in Services, which requires that all regulations affecting trade in services "are administered in a reasonable, objective and impartial manner;" as well as commitments made by Japan in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and the U.S.-Japan Digital Trade Agreement, amongst others.
+Separately, we have noted President Trump's opposition to harmful digital economy regulations being applied in a discriminatory manner for Minister Ryosei Akazawa, and have requested that Japan take steps in negotiating a new trade agreement with the United States to support access and innovation in new and emerging technology markets, such as digital platforms, by securing commitments to non-discrimination, transparency, and adequate notice and consultation.3

-Recommendations on the Scale of Businesses under the SSCPA and Enforcement of Relevant Provisions
+Recommendations on the JFTC's Proposed SSCPA Implementation (Draft Rules and Guidelines) and Enforcement of Relevant Provisions